Separation & Divorce FAQs

 Lastly, a Notary Public is not allowed to witness family law agreements.

-+ What family law issues can be handled?
+What family law issues can be handled in a Separation Agreement?

 In your Separation Agreement, we are able to address all of the issues arising out of your separation that are relevant and important to you, including: